-The Solitary Islands Marine Park is the largest marine protected area in New South Wales.
-It covers a total area of 100,000 hectares and extends along 75km of coast from Coffs Harbour north to the Sanden River mouth.
+The Solitary Islands Marine Park is the third largest marine protected area in New South Wales.
+It covers a total area of 71,000 hectares and extends along 75 kilometres of coast from Coffs Harbour north to the Sanden River mouth.

 The marine park includes the tidal waters of estuaries, beaches and headlands within its boundaries and is protected by a special zoning scheme designed to protect fish habitat.